DhruvBhagadia/JusTalk/README.md

 ## Introduction

 To connect to other machine we need a socket connection.
 A socket connection means the two machines have information about each other’s network location (IP Address) and TCP port.
+Communication between machines are vulnerable to hacks and to overcome it we use cryptography
 - Here, various clients can connect to the server and then chat with each other following "message@recipient" format.
-- The mesaages are secured through encryption using public key of the target recipient.
-This message can be decrypted only by the recipeint's private key.
+- The messages are secured through encryption using public key of the target recipient.
+This message can be decrypted only by the recipient's private key.
 (RSA algorithm)
 - A Client can send another Client any image using image@recipient.
 Here, a script runs on the background first downloading the image and sends that downloaded image to the recipient.
 - The clients can also view the users who are currently logged-in
 - The clients can quit whenever they wish to